 Smoke Signals staff writer

-The Confederated Tribes of Grand Ronde’s 37th Restoration Celebration was the first one ever to be virtual, but some of the traditions, like raffles and gifts, remained an important part of the event.
+The Confederated Tribes of Grand Ronde’s 37th Restoration Celebration was the first ever to be virtual, but some of the traditions, like raffles and gifts, remained an important part of the event.

 Restoration began at 10 a.m.
 Sunday, Nov.
 22, with a pre-recorded message from Tribal Council posted to the Tribe’s website.

 The video opened with Tribal Council Chairwoman Cheryle A. Kennedy welcoming attendees virtually at achaf-hammi, the Tribal plankhouse.
-Behind her sat Tribal Council members Jack Giffen Jr., Secretary Jon George, Kathleen George, Steve Bobb Sr., Lisa Leno and Denise Harvey.
+Behind her sat Tribal Council members Jack Giffen Jr., Secretary Jon A. George, Kathleen George, Steve Bobb Sr., Lisa Leno and Denise Harvey.
 After an invocation by Bobb, Kennedy reflected on Nov.
 22, 1983, when the Tribe was restored by the federal government, and all of the work that had gone into the battle to achieve it.

-“Over 37 years ago, our people fought a good fight,” she said.
+“Over 37 years ago, our people fought a good fight,” Kennedy said.
 “A fight for our Restoration, to be federally recognized and sit among all the Tribal Nations across the United States.
 It was a long battle, but we were successful.
 Thanks to those who worked intimately in this struggle, led and gathered together by Marvin Kimsey, Margaret Provost and Merle Holmes.
 These are the ones we call our founding fathers.”

-Restoration was moved online due to the ongoing COVID-19 pandemic and state restrictions on large gatherings.
+Restoration was moved online due to the ongoing COVID-19 pandemic and state and Tribal restrictions on large gatherings.
 Kennedy urged remote attendees to celebrate the day with immediate family members and share a meal together, provided it was done safely.

 “The accomplishments that were done, what it means, today, what it means for our children, we celebrate,” she said.
 “For the many Tribes that formed Grand Ronde, we all rejoice together.”